 Like these ESL activities for adults?

-If you found these ESL conversation activities useful, then you’ll need to check out this book: 39 No-Prep/Low-Prep ESL Speaking Activities: For Teenagers and Adults.
+If you found these conversation games useful, then you’ll need to check out this book: 39 No-Prep/Low-Prep ESL Speaking Activities: For Teens and Adults.

 The book is available in both digital and print formats.
 The (very cheap!) digital one can be read on any device.
 You just have to download the free Kindle reading app.
 Top-quality ESL activities to have at your fingertips anywhere you go?
 Love it!

 Check out the book on Amazon today.
 Click the button below to learn more about this popular book of ESL activities for adults.